Cisco Network Specialist (CN71) Technical Certificate of Credit

+The Cisco Network Specialist program teaches how to build, maintain, and troubleshoot computer networks.
+Students also learn how to connect these networks to other networks and the Internet.
 The standard curriculum for the Cisco Network Specialist Certificate program is designed for the semester system.
-Students may enter the program during any semester when CIST 2441 is offered.
-The Cisco Network Specialist Certificate program can be completed within four (4) semesters.
+Students may enter the program during any semester when CIST 2451 is offered.
+The Cisco Network Specialist Certificate program can be completed within three (3) to four (4) semesters.
 To graduate, students must earn a minimum of 16 credit hours.

 - Submit a completed application;